What’s on your VC’s mind?

 This session will explore some of the fundamental issues surrounding effective decision-making, such as power and authority, organisational culture, and strategies for influence.
 It will also consider the interrelationships between organisational structures, culture and strategy in the decision-making process.

-One of the most positive characteristics of a good leader is the ability to effectively manage relationships with people connected to his or her work.
+One of the most positive characteristics of a good leader is the ability to effectively manage relationships with people connected to their work.
 Professional relationships are built upon many commonly recognised factors, but they are also affected by our own emotions and the emotions of others within the workplace.

 Careers by Design